author

 by John Oakesmith

-His known books include The Religion of Plutarch: A Pagan Creed of Apostolic Times and Race & Nationality: An Inquiry into the Origin and Growth of Patriotism.
-Those titles show the breadth of his interests: classical thought, religion, politics, and the ideas that shape collective identity.
+Oakesmith is best known today for The Religion of Plutarch: A Pagan Creed of Apostolic Times (1902), a study of Plutarch's religious thought, and for Race & Nationality: An Inquiry into the Origin and Growth of Patriotism (1919).
+Those titles show the range of his interests: from the beliefs of the ancient world to the forces shaping modern identity and public feeling.